1932 Alabama Crimson Tide football team: Georgia Tech

 Against the Georgia Tech Golden Tornado, Alabama lost 6–0 at Grant Field.
 The only points of the game were scored in the first quarter when Tech's C. M. Galloway scored on a 75-yard touchdown run.
-The loss brought Alabama's all-time record against Georgia Tech to 6–10–2.
-The game is also notable for being the first Alabama football game that was broadcast live by way of telephonic broadcast to an audience at the University Gymnasium.
+The game is notable for being the first Alabama football game that was broadcast live by way of telephonic broadcast to an audience at the University Gymnasium.
 The broadcast was thought to be the first of its type ever made in the Southern United States, and a $.25 admission fee (equivalent to $ in the present day) was charged for entry to the broadcast.